What is CMOS? Working Principle & Its Applications

 11ONOFF0

-To explain this, let’s take a 2-input NOR gate into consideration.
+To explain this, let’s consider a 2-input NOR gate.
 When either input is high, the NMOS transistors in parallel pull the output low.
 The PMOS transistors are connected in series to pull the output high when both inputs are low.
 Hence, the output is never left floating.

 The truth table of the NOR gate is given in the table below: